DeepDoge/master-ts-composition/README.md

-# InstanceableTypes
+# MASTER-TS Composition

-InstanceableTypes let's you create compositions with your TS types while adding runtime typechecking to them with `instanceof` keyword.<br />
+This let's you create compositions with your TS types while adding runtime typechecking to them with `instanceof` keyword.<br />

 # Installation